mvolkmann/blog/src/zig.md

 ## Arrays

-Arrays are contiguous memory with compile-time known length and zero-based indexes.
+Arrays are contiguous memory with compile-time known, fixed length and zero-based indexes.

-Slices are similar to arrays, but have run-time known length.
+Slices are similar to arrays, but their length is not known until run-time.
-A slice is created by getting a subset of an array or other slice.
+A slice is created by referencing (not copying) a subset of an array or other slice using range syntax.

 Both arrays and slices have a `len` field that holds their length.
 The length cannot be changed.